ufal/npfl122/exam/questions.md

 - How are the actions selected in AlphaZero self-play?
 [5]

 #### Questions@:, Lecture 11 Questions
+- Describe the three components of a MuZero model, and describe/draw how they are used to traverse the MCTS tree.
+[5]

+- Describe the MCTS in MuZero – action selection (including the exact action-values used), how are the three components of a MuZero model used during the tree traversal and leaf evaluation, and the updates during the backup phase.
+[10]

+- Assuming we already have a filled replay buffer, describe the MuZero training – the losses and the target values used in them.
+[10]

+- Describe the components of a typical latent-space model in PlaNet (the transition, observation and reward functions, the encoder) and the components of a recurrent state-space model (RSSM).
+[5]

+- Derive the variational lower bound on $\log p(o_{1:T} | a_{1:T})$ used in
+  PlaNet (you can utilize the Jensen's inequality
+  $\log \mathbb{E} [x] \ge \mathbb{E} [\log x]$).
+[10]

 #### Questions@:, Lecture 12 Questions